lucienbill/obsidian-daily-notes/README.md

 Then my month, quarter, year...

 It helps me with keeping track of what I have done and what I plan to do, and can help with HR review.
-It can help with writting a [grag document](https://jvns.ca/blog/brag-documents/).
+It can help with writting a [brag document](https://jvns.ca/blog/brag-documents/).

 ## Contributions